-As a complementary deposit approach, Zenodo (https://zenodo.org), the catch-all repository for EC funded research, will be considered as the service to support the dissemination of project achievements.
+As a complementary deposit approach, a TRUSTAI community was created in Zenodo (https://zenodo.org), the catch-all repository for EC funded research, to support the dissemination of project achievements.
 These outputs can take the form of processed data, research protocols, reports, as well as the different version of the DMP itself, among other artefacts.